surniaulula/wpsso/readme.txt

 = 3.28.5 =

-2016/03/29 - Updated the Google testing tool URL to remove the large and unnecessary header/footer.
+ETA 2016/04/02 - Updated the Google testing tool URL to remove the large and unnecessary header/footer.

 = 3.28.4.2 =